 Do I Have a Taco Bell Hepatitis Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taco Bell Hepatitis Lawsuits.
+The Food Poisoning Litigation Group at Schmidt and Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taco Bell Hepatitis Lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 If you or a loved one was diagnosed with hepatitis after eating at Taco Bell, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit and we can help.